The-Owl-Cafe/Gmod-Bullet-Library/README.md

 Burn Time: 14.5
 Damage: 1952.5

+## Velocity Drop
+As a bullet in the real world travels, velocity is dropped over time resulting in less effective stopping power and longer ranges.
+The library has a function in it that is used to calculate loss of energy the further the bullet has to travel.
+The function does have the option to keep a certain percentage of damage from being lost.
+So certain weapons will still have long range effectiveness, even if their damage is still reduced.
+This also allows armor to be more effective at range and thus add to the realistic behavior.

+Going by the 5.56 nato example above, the damage gets lower and lower as the distance increases.
+This is not tested yet but the dropoff rate likely will need to change depending on engine distance measurements.
+500 units: 1269.125
+1000 units: 878.625
+10000 units: 527.175

 ## Firing the ammo in a swep
 Call BulletLib.Initialize() to make the library handle body armor resistance with the ammo types.
 Otherwise higher rounds may do more damage than they should.